 Presence of parent drug in saliva confirms ingestion; average detection window up to 24-48 hours.

-It is possible that, apart from high potency, some other synthetic cannabinoids could have particularly long half-lives, potentially leading to a prolonged psychoactive effect.
-In addition, there is considerable inter-and intra-batch variability in smoking mixtures, both in terms of substances present and their quantity.
+There is considerable inter-and intra-batch variability in smoking mixtures, both in terms of substances present and their quantity.
 Thus, there is a higher potential for overdose than with cannabis.

-Synthetic cannabinoid chemicals are often laced in the herbal smoking products that are readily available via the Internet and in many "head-shops" around the country.
+Synthetic cannabinoid chemicals are often laced in the herbal smoking products that are readily available via the Internet and in many head- shops around the country.

-Users looking for a "high" often turn to these herbal smoking or incense products because they do not show up on a standard urine drug test.
-Users smoke the product by wrapping joints, smoking it in pipes, or inhaling fumes via vaporizers.
+Users looking for a high often turn to these herbal smoking or incense products because they do not show up on a standard urine drug test.
+Users smoke the product by rolling joints, smoking it in pipes, or inhaling fumes via vaporizers.
 Users also report that herbal blends or pure chemical concoctions can be ingested with an infusion or solvent process; purportedly allowing them to manage the potency and dose of the active ingredient(s).

 Users indicate the high comes on slow at first, then with surprising potency.
 There have been many reports about the adverse effects including agitation, rapid heart rate, confusion, dizziness and nausea.